What is SAML?

 How to configure SAML SSO

 There are two sides to configure: the Identity Provider (IdP) - that's your enterprise SSO provider, for example Google G-suite, or Okta.
-The other side is the Service Provider (SP) - that's Feedback in this case.
+The other side is the Service Provider (SP) - that's Pendo in this case.

 Here are some general instructions.
 Specific details are also available for Google G-Suite.